crhuber/crumb/README.md

 ### Init Command

-The `init` command creates a YAML configuration file in the current directory.
+The `init` command creates a YAML configuration file in the current project directory.

 ```bash
 crumb init